industrial-edge/pingpong-c/README.md

 ## Installation

-Please refer to the [Installation](https://github.com/industrial-edge/pingpong-python/blob/main/docs/Installation.md) section of the main repository on how to build and deploy the application to a Industrial Edge Device.
+Please refer to the [Installation](https://github.com/industrial-edge/pingpong-python/blob/main/docs/Installation.md) section of the *Ping Pong in Python* repository on how to build and deploy the application to a Industrial Edge Device.
 When creating a configuration for the application in the Industrial Edge Management System, you can use the the [mqtt-config.json](cfg-data/mqtt-config.json) file from this repository.

 ## Usage

 Once the application is successfully deployed, it can be tested using the IE Flow Creator.

-Please refer to the [Testing](https://github.com/industrial-edge/pingpong-python/blob/main/docs/Installation.md#testing-the-application-using-simatic-flow-creator) section of the main repository on how to use it.
+Please refer to the [Testing](https://github.com/industrial-edge/pingpong-python/blob/main/docs/Installation.md#testing-the-application-using-simatic-flow-creator) section of the *Ping Pong in Python* repository on how to use it.

 ## Documentation